Note

 -

-Pick up number of orders→ The number of orders that are fetched from Shopware when clicking Fetch Orders.
+Get number of sales orders → The number of sales orders fetched from Shopware when clicking on fetch sales orders

 Action: